 I recently spent some time building kickstart files.
 Something I hadn’t done much since 2008.
 The most noticeable change in the process is I’m older and fatter.
 I re/learnt a few things, and did my first ever python script.

 Coming in to manage a virtual environment that’s already up and running, you guess it’s set up correctly for the most part.
 As time goes on, you may pick up a few things here and there to improve it.
-But what got me recently was the business’s interpretation of VMware’s HA.

 For those using Dell hardware, when you log the job with Dell Support, they’ll ask you to run a DSET report.
 This collects various information of the server including service tag, all hardware devices, firmware versions etc.